An Evening Ruined

 Here’s another way to stop them: Don’t buy.
 The turn-down rate is 96 percent.
 You might think such a terrible batting average would discourage the horrible blisters, and they’d go into some other line of work.
 But no. They figure if they get a hit four times out of a hundred, they’ll get 40 out of a thousand, 400 out of ten thousand, and so on.
 That’s why they make millions of calls a day.

 If nobody bought anything from telemarketers, they would stop annoying us.
 So, if you are part of the four percent, you are part of the problem; you have contributed to a social ill that plagues the rest of us.
 You should be ashamed.

 How Telemarketers Operate

 Sometimes you get the ghost of Jagdeep and a line with no one at the other end.
-That means that he is busy aggravating someone else and so is Kumar (Nicholas) and Rana (Jennifer).
-There’s nobody available to pester you but their call is important to them.
+That means that he is busy aggravating someone else, and so are Kumar (Nicholas) and Rana (Jennifer).
+There’s nobody available to pester you, but their call is important to them.